nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 [27/397ccf] process > MYORG_MYFIRSTPIPELINE:MYFIRSTPIPELINE:MULTIQC                 [100%] 1 of 1 ✔
 ```

 Copy the hash, that you see in your console output (here `66/c12aa9`, it is different for _each_ run).
-Use tab-completion to expand the complete hash.
+You can `ls` using tab-completion in your `work` directory to expand the complete hash.
 In this folder you will find various log files.
 The `.command.sh` file contains the resolved command:

 ```bash